Herz-Cloud-AI-GmbH/corporate-claude-code-setup/README.md

 # Corporate Claude-Code Setup

 ## Pain Points To Solve
-- Typically developers in corporate environments cannot just use their private Claude Code subscription but would like to make use of the power of Claude Code.
+- Typically, developers in corporate environments cannot just use their private Claude Code subscription but would like to make use of the power of Claude Code.
-- If developers work on multiple projects it can be preferable to have Claude Code installed in a project specific environment only because some project might allow the use of AI assisted coding and don't due to confidentiality restrictions.
+- If developers work on multiple projects, it can be preferable to have Claude Code installed in a project specific environment only because some project might allow the use of AI assisted coding and don't due to confidentiality restrictions.
 - Often companies don't have a direct contract with Anthropic for Claude Code but have existing cloud infrastructure.

 ## Solution